UTSA-CS-3443/iMaChef/README.md

 this might be a format/compatibility issue with JavaFX, as this only seems to occur for a specific and limited number of images.

+Possibly fixed: Console may occasionally display errors related to cancelled or defunct timers.
+This error does not appear to affect app function at this time, but if you see a timer not working, try switching steps and coming back.

 # Requirements and Compatibility
 This app was coded with Java 9 and Scenebuilder 2.0.
 We recommend compiling with Java 9.
 If there are compiler/IDE issues after import, confirm your clone has the correct build path and compiler settings, and libraries in the ClassPath.
-(We've had issues with these resetting to periodically after pulls)
+(We've had issues with these resetting periodically after pulls)